architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 #### 1.2 Validate the function works with test-invoke in Lambda Console

-Click `Test` and configure the test event.
+Click `Save and Test` and configure the test event.
 You can use "CloudFront Simple Remote Call" event template.

 Specify `/card/da8398f4` as the value of the `uri` field.

 ![x](./img/03-configure-test-event.png)

-Execute the test-invoke and validate the function has returned `200` status code and the `body` field contains a meaningful HTML document.
+Click `Test` and validate the function has returned `200` status code and the `body` field contains a meaningful HTML document.

 ![x](./img/04-test-invoke-successful.png)